DeependraD/ProgrammingNotes/git_lessons/01-git_lessons.md

 5. `git add README.md nice_file.md` to track the changes to the files.
 6. `git comit -m "fully committed for the first time"`
 7. `git remote add origin <repo_url>`
-8. `git push -u origin master` # Hold on, I have a link for what's up with that ["u"](http://stackoverflow.com/questions/5697750/what-exactly-does-the-u-do-git-push-u-origin-master-vs-git-push-origin-ma).
+8. `git push -u origin master` # [What's the difference w/ `-u` versus w/o `-u`](http://stackoverflow.com/questions/5697750/what-exactly-does-the-u-do-git-push-u-origin-master-vs-git-push-origin-ma).

 _Note: It took me almost one year to just mind the "u".
 I could, at least, have noticed earlier.
 But I didn't, so the pain._